 When: Saturday–Sunday, Oct.
 2–3, 2021, morning and afternoon session options each day, 10 a.m.–12:30 p.m. and 1–3 p.m.

 Tickets: Buy online in advance.
 Tickets will not be sold at the door, though if tickets remain, visitors can purchase them on a mobile device outside the facility.

 Timed entry: Tickets are for a specific day with a specific time window.
 There are morning (10 a.m.–12:30 p.m.) and afternoon (1–3 p.m.) sessions available each day.

 Tips for parents:

 Where to play with Lego around Seattle and beyond: BrickCon is just one weekend; Lego fandom lasts a lifetime!
-Play (and shop) year-round at these Lego-rrific spots around Seattle, the Eastside and South Sound.
-Click here for the full list!
+The Seattle area has many spots for Lego-rrific fun.
+Note that the play places mostly remain closed, though many of the shops are open: Click here for the full list!

 Legoland: Ready to partake in the ultimate immersive Lego experience?
 Read our guide to Legoland California.

 Editor's note: This article was originally published in 2017 and updated for 2021.
 Nancy Chaney contributed to this report.